Can I watch Disney+ on Sky? How to get it on Sky Q and Now TV

 How does Disney Plus work on Sky Q?

-Disney plus isn’t just an app on Sky Q that you open up, it looks like it’ll work the same as Netflix.
+Disney plus isn’t just an app on Sky Q that you open up, it works the same as Netflix.

-It seems Disney Plus will be integrated into Sky Q so you can just search content alongside your Sky choices.
-We’ll update you after launch.
+Disney Plus will be integrated into Sky Q so you can just search content alongside your Sky choices.
+Easy peasy!

 If you’ve already bought Disney Plus you should be able to log in on the Sky Q box, but it won’t show up in the same way.